splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/performance.rst

 .. _dotnet-overhead-guidelines:

-Guidelines to reduce agent overhead
+Guidelines to reduce instrumentation overhead
 =================================================================

-The following best practices and techniques might help in reducing overhead caused by the .NET agent.
+The following best practices and techniques might help in reducing overhead caused by the .NET instrumentation.

 Configure trace sampling
 -----------------------------------------------------------------

-The volume of spans processed by the instrumentation might impact agent overhead.
+The volume of spans processed by the instrumentation might impact instrumentation overhead.
 You can configure trace sampling to adjust the span volume and reduce resource usage.
 See :ref:`trace-sampling-settings-dotnet-otel` for more information on sampling settings and their effect.

 .. _turn-off-dotnet-instrumentations:

 Turn off specific instrumentations
 -----------------------------------------------------------------

-Consider turning off instrumentations that you don't need or are producing too many spans to further reduce agent overhead and span volume.
+Consider turning off instrumentations that you don't need or are producing too many spans to further reduce instrumentation overhead and span volume.
 To turn off an instrumentation, use ``OTEL_DOTNET_AUTO_TRACES_{name}_INSTRUMENTATION_ENABLED`` environment variable, where ``{name}`` is the name of the instrumentation.

 For example, the following option turns off the ``SqlClient`` instrumentation: